 Uganda e-visa system

-In response to these apparently conflicting goals, a growing number of countries are recognizing the key role that an e-Visa solution can play.
+In response to these apparently conflicting goals, a growing number of countries recognize the key role that an e-Visa solution can play.

 By moving the entire visa application process online, this new generation of travel document service promises to transform the experience for both travelers and the issuing authority.
 Furthermore, it offers an end to trade-offs between convenience, border integrity, and the drive to cut bureaucracy and red tape.